jpvital/points-of-interest/README.md

 To test the API manually, please refer to the .http file in the source folder and the requests and payloads in it.
 Due to time constraints and because a Postgres server was not in place prior to the challenge, I used in memory data for this.
 Please refer to src/api/service/point-of-interest.service.ts for more details.

 The application will be running on localhost and on port 3000 by default.
-You can access its swagger docs page at http://localhost:3000/api-docs/
+You can also access its swagger docs page at http://localhost:3000/api-docs/.

 ## Libraries used
 * ```joi``` - to validate incoming request payloads.